 In the below figure, we can see the difference between Do and While loop statements.

 For statements are the most used statements in any language.
 ABAP also provides the same Looping method.
 Syntax is: FOR i = … [THEN expression] UNTIL|WHILE condition

 Nested means using one loop under another loop.
-It will be clearer with example.
+It will be clearer with an example.

 Loop Control Statements

 This statement will pass the current loop unconditionally.
-It needs IF statements to apply condition.
-As soon this statement is read by the compiler, it skips the current loop and goes to next iteration, this will be clearer with an example.
+It needs IF statements to apply conditions.
+As soon as this statement is read by the compiler, it skips the current loop and goes to the next iteration.
+This will be clearer with an example.

 This statement will pass the current loop conditionally.
-If the CHECK condition is true then it executes the rest of the statements otherwise it skips the current loop and goes to next iteration, this will be clearer with an example.
+If the CHECK condition is true, then it executes the rest of the statements; otherwise, it skips the current loop and goes to the next iteration.
+This will be clearer with an example.

-This statement will end all the iterations as soon this statement is read by the compiler.
-It also needs IF statements to apply condition.
-After EXIT statement the program control goes to the statement just after the LOOP statements.
+This statement will end all the iterations as soon as it is read by the compiler.
+It also needs IF statements to apply conditions.
+After the EXIT statement, the program control goes to the statement just after the LOOP statements.